TULiberalArts/Environmental-Studies/pages/faculty.md

 description: >-
   Environmental Studies faculty at Temple are experts in urban studies and planning, GIS, sustainability, development economics and more.
 keywords: 'Department of Geography and Urban Studies faculty, Environmental Studies faculty, Environmental Studies program'
-layout: faculty2
+layout: tla_faculty
 published: true
 ---
 Our Environmental Studies faculty are experts in Geography and Urban Studies, Environmental Studies and GIS.